sligh-games/brand/README.md

 - **Fall** - North American Autumn theme with orange leaves
 - **Winter** - Nordic theme with blue leaves

+All seasonal variants are available in SVG, PNG, and PDF formats.

 ## Usage Guidelines

 - Use the SVG files for print and high-quality digital materials
 - Use the PNG files for web and digital applications
+- Use the PDF files for professional printing and publications
 - Always maintain the proportions of the logos when resizing
 - Ensure adequate spacing around the logo (at least the height of the "S" in the logo)
 - Do not alter the colors or modify the logo design